 Work practice controls are all about how tasks are performed to minimize exposure.

-Safe work practices include eliminating eating, drinking, smoking, applying make-up or lip balm, or handling contact lenses in locations with potentially infectious material.
 In healthcare facilities, employees are prohibited from wearing artificial nails.
 Food and drink must not be kept in a refrigerator, freezer, shelf, or in the general area of where blood or other potentially infectious materials are kept.

 Hand washing after an exposure can reduce your risk of infection.